25.9 C

 A pile of logs that Alma Wood abandoned in Vanjah Village, Grand Cape Mount County.
 The DayLight/James Harding Giahyue

 Massaquoi faces a heavy penalty to redeem the logs amid Hassan’s escape, under the regulation on abandoned logs.
 He is required to first pay an administrative fee associated with, including the probable transport, storage, security and public notification associated with the woods.
-Penalties include a payment two times the volume of the logs in question by the legal fees for their stumps.
+Penalties include payment of two times the volume of the logs in question by the legal fees for their stumps.
 Stumpage fees are calculated based on percentages of the international prices of categories of logs.
 The regulation was formulated to minimize the waste of forest resources and compel legal compliance in the harvesting and shipment of logs.

 Quaye, who savored an opportunity to join his community’s forest management leadership in 2016, just before Alma Wood signed an agreement with them, said they were the biggest losers in everything.
 FDA had canceled all TSCs in March last year but did not see to it that communities get their benefits, leaving Alma Wood indebted to him and other villagers.
 Bassa Logging/Alma Wood owes affected communities US$56,550 in land-related fees, according to official documents.
 It did not pay villagers a cent for the trees it felled, fees for scholarships and a handpump, Quaye said.

 “We regret all these things that are happening to our community,” Quaye said.
-“We are regretting because it takes so many years for trees to get mature in the forest.
+“We are regretting because it takes so many years for trees to mature in the forest.
 Our forest is depleted without any benefit that communities can point to.”

 The FDA told an annual meeting of forestry players in March earlier this year that it would work with the union of community leaderships to address overdue payments and other benefits.
 He restated that in our interview with him.